lbogdan/ramblings-drafts/vue-eslint-prettier.md

 Done in 1.59s.
 ```

-Note that `yarn lint` fixes all `eslint` auto-fixable rules by default, if you don't want that you can use `yarn lint --no-fix`.
+Note that `yarn lint` fixes all `eslint` auto-fixable rules by default, if that's not what you want, you can use `yarn lint --no-fix`.

+And with this last bit of magic, we're done!

+We can check the final version of our simple app with all the configs in the [final branch](https://github.com/lbogdan/vue-simple-app/tree/final).

+## Feedback is 50

+If you have questions, or any kind of feedback, you can either [open an issue](https://github.com/lbogdan/ramblings/issues/new) or find me on the [Vue.js's official Discord server](https://chat.vuejs.org/) - I'm `BogdanL` there.